heralddsb/heralddsb/README.md

 - 🧑‍💻 Experieced Full Stack Developer
 - 🛠️ Mainly using Java, React, Angular, and Tailwind CSS stacks.
 - 💡 Interested in 💻 Automation, :robot: Robotics, and IOT.
-- 📫 How to reach me herald.balerite.ca@gmail.com
+- 📫 How to reach me herald.balerite.ca@gmail.com, and on [Linkedin](https://www.linkedin.com/in/heraldbalerite/)

 <!---